Illinois Compiled Statutes

 "Qualified rehabilitation plan" means a project that is approved by the Department of Natural Resources and the National Park Service as being consistent with the United States Secretary of the Interior's Standards for Rehabilitation.

-"Qualified taxpayer" means the owner of the qualified historic structure or any other person who may qualify for the federal rehabilitation credit allowed by Section 47 of the federal Internal Revenue Code.
+"Qualified taxpayer" means the owner of the structure or any other person or entity that may qualify for the federal rehabilitation credit allowed by Section 47 of the federal Internal Revenue Code.

 "Recapture event" means any of the following events occurring during the recapture period: